2015/2016 10050 km

 Rotorua

-Riding a route I did in 2011, this time in pouring rain along several lakes to Awakeri Hot Springs, Whakatāne and on to Opotiki.
-Some coffee and a sandwich for lunch.
-It was a crowded campground full of German working and traveling tourists.
-I have not met many cyclists yet, only 5 to 10 I have seen in the last weeks.
-135.7 km in 6.37 hours today.
+I rode a route I had already done in 2011, this time in pouring rain, past several lakes and on through Awakeri Hot Springs and Whakatāne to Ōpōtiki.
+Coffee and a sandwich for lunch helped a bit.
+The campground was crowded, full of German work-and-travel tourists.
+I still have not met many touring cyclists — perhaps only five to ten in the last couple of weeks.
+Today: 135.7 km in 6 hours 37 minutes.

 Whakatāne